-Our future growth and ability to compete depends on retaining our key personnel, recruiting additional qualified personnel and managing transitions among these personnel, such as the 2019-2020 transition of our former President and Chief Executive Officer, and resignation of our former Chief Medical Officer, hiring of our new Chief Medical Officer and resignation of our former Chief Scientific Officer occurring in 2020.
+Our future growth and ability to compete depends on retaining our key personnel, recruiting additional qualified personnel and managing transitions among these personnel, such as the 2020 resignation of our former Chief Medical Officer, hiring of our new Chief Medical Officer and resignation of our former Chief Scientific Officer occurring in 2020.

 Our success depends upon the contributions of our senior leaders, including our board of directors, our senior management, and other key scientific and technical personnel, many of whom have been instrumental for us and have substantial experience with our antibody candidates and related technologies.
 The loss of key senior management, managers and senior scientists could delay our research and development and clinical trial activities or impair our ability operate the company effectively.
-In addition, the competition for qualified personnel in the biopharmaceutical and pharmaceutical field is intense, and our future success depends upon our ability to attract, retain and motivate highly-skilled scientific, technical and managerial employees.
+In addition, the competition for qualified personnel in the biopharmaceutical and pharmaceutical field is increasingly intense, and our future success depends upon our ability to attract, retain and motivate highly-skilled scientific, technical and managerial employees.
 We face competition for personnel from other companies, universities, public and private research institutions and other organizations.
 If our recruitment and retention efforts are unsuccessful, it may be difficult for us to implement our business strategy, which could have a material adverse effect on our business.
-Our success also depends on our ability to manage transitions among our senior management and other key personnel.
-In December 2019, Ton Logtenberg, Ph.D., stepped down as an executive director, a position he held since co-founding our company in 2003, and as President, Chief Executive Officer and Principal Financial Officer, and Sven "Bill" Lundberg, M.D. was appointed as an executive director and as President, Chief Executive Officer and Principal Financial Officer as of January 1, 2020.
-In April 2020, L. Andres Sirulnik, M.D., Ph.D. resigned as Executive Vice President, Chief Medical Officer effective April 24, 2020, and Andrew Joe,

-M.D., was appointed as Senior Vice President and Chief Medical Officer, effective July 27, 2020.
+Our success also depends on our ability to manage transitions among our senior management and retain our senior management and other key personnel.
+In April 2020, L. Andres Sirulnik, M.D., Ph.D. resigned as Executive Vice President, Chief Medical Officer effective April 24, 2020, and Andrew Joe, M.D., was appointed as Senior Vice President and Chief Medical Officer, effective July 27, 2020.
 Further, in April 2020, Mark Throsby, Ph.D., resigned as the Executive Vice President and Chief Scientific Officer of the Company with an effective date of July 31, 2020.
 In May 2021, we appointed Dr. Cecile Geuijen as Senior Vice President and Chief Scientific Officer with an effective date of May 3, 2021.
-These changes in our senior management were disruptive to our business, and if we are unable to continue to manage orderly transitions in these cases or for other key personnel in the future, or if we are unable to adequately integrate the new Chief Scientific Officer, or retain our other existing senior management, managers and senior scientists, our business may be adversely affected.
+These changes in our senior management were disruptive to our business, and if we are unable to continue to manage orderly transitions in these cases or for other key personnel in the future, or if we are unable to adequately integrate the new Chief Scientifi